 What is considered a short-term rental?

 A short-term rental is generally one where the period of occupancy is less than one month and the consideration for the supply is more than $20 a day.

 Am I considered a small supplier?

-If you are supplying short-term rentals, you will need to determine if you are a considered a small supplier for GST/HST purposes.
-A small supplier is one who’s worldwide annual GST/HST taxable supplies, (including zero-rated supplies and including the sales of any associated parties) are less than $30,000, or less than $50,000 for public service bodies (colleges, non-profit organizations, charities, hospitals).
+If you are supplying short-term rentals, you will need to determine if you are considered a small supplier for GST/HST purposes.
+A small supplier is one whose worldwide annual GST/HST taxable supplies, (including zero-rated supplies and including the sales of any associated parties) are less than $30,000, or less than $50,000 for public service bodies (colleges, non-profit organizations, charities, hospitals).

 One of the most common oversights we see is forgetting to include any other associated business revenue into the small supplier test.